MesfinGithinji/AirBnB_clone_v4/README.md

 * `def test_user_module_docstring(self)` - Test for the user.py module docstring
 * `def test_user_class_docstring(self)` - Test for the User class docstring

+## Web Dynamics Features

+In this version of the AirBnB Clone, we have introduced the following web dynamics features:

+1. **Dynamic Filtering**: Users can now filter search results based on various criteria such as amenities, location, and price range.

+2. **Real-Time Availability**: The system now displays real-time availability information for properties, preventing double bookings and ensuring a seamless booking experience.

+3. **User Reviews**: Guests can leave reviews and ratings for their stays, and hosts can respond to reviews, enhancing transparency and user interaction.

+4. **Interactive Maps**: Property listings now include interactive maps for users to explore property locations and nearby attractions.

 ## Examples of use
 ```